 It has also become a staple for all sorts of DIY building projects.
 (Find some great examples here – PVC Pipe Home Accents.)

 PVC pipe materials are sort of like industrial Legos.
 (Furniture Grade linked via Amazon Affiliate account back there.)
 You can make all kinds of things using the basic parts.
 Pieces of PVC pipe fit together with special joints called fittings.
 These fittings are also made of PVC and come in a variety of shapes and sizes.

-PVC pipe and fitting sizes have two different components: wall thickness and Nominal Pipe Size.
-The wall thickness of your pipe and fittings is called the “schedule”.
+PVC pipe and fitting sizes is characterized by two features – wall thickness and Nominal Pipe Size.
+The wall thickness of pipe and fittings is called the “schedule”.
 The two most common schedules are 40 and 80.
-Schedule 40 PVC is usually white in color and is used most in residential and irrigation.
-Schedule 80 PVC has a thicker wall, is usually dark gray in color, and is used mostly in commercial and industrial applications.
+Schedule 40 PVC is usually white and is used in residential plumbing and irrigation applications.
+Schedule 80 PVC has a thicker wall.
+It is usually dark gray in color, and is used more commonly in commercial and industrial applications.

 Nominal Pipe Size is a little tricky to understand.
 It’s best not to think of it as an exact measurement of pipe diameter, but rather as a sizing standard.
 For instance, a 1/2” Nominal Pipe Size (NPS) pipe has an actual outside diameter (OD) of .84” while a 10” NPS pipe has an actual OD of 10.75”.
 Nominal Pipe Size is notated in inches with sizes ranging from 1/2” all the way up to over 20”, and as long as you use the same pipe schedule for your whole job (as you should), all pipe and fittings of the same size will fit together just fine.